jayalmaraz/jay-almaraz.github.io/docs/management/introduction-to-activities.md

 ### Timeline View
 {: .fs-9 }

+The _Timeline_ view is a one-stop shop for all of your Rosters and Reports - past, present, and future.
+Using the _Directory_, any Activity and date can be located and opened.
+Any _Upcoming_ Activities opened from the Timeline will be presented through the _Roster_ interface, while Activities from the _History_ list will be opened in the _Report_ view.

+Timeline also allows managers to edit past Activity Reports, in case details were entered incorrectly on the original submission or other amendments need to be made.
+The Report view on an Activity also shows the Roster that was published with that Activity for the given date.
+History has never been this easy to access.

 ![A labelled diagram of the Activities Console Timeline Directory side navigation component](./introduction-to-activities-assets/log.png)

 1. **Search Bar** -- Search for any activity by name.